 This helps organizations maintain up-to-date system vulnerability data whether or not, for example, employees’ laptops are connected to the organization’s network or an employee’s home network.

 Regardless of how a vulnerability management solution gathers this data, it can be used to create reports, metrics, and dashboards for a variety of audiences.

-After vulnerabilities are identified, they need to be evaluated so the risks posed by them are dealt with appropriately and in accordance with an organization’s risk management strategy.
-Vulnerability management solutions will provide different risk ratings and scores for vulnerabilities, such as Common Vulnerability Scoring System (CVSS) scores.
+After vulnerabilities are identified, they need to be assessed so the risks posed by them are dealt with appropriately and in accordance with an organization’s vulnerability management program framework.
+Vulnerability management platforms will provide different risk ratings and scores for vulnerabilities, such as Common Vulnerability Scoring System (CVSS) scores.
 These scores are helpful in telling organizations which vulnerabilities they should focus on first, but the true risk posed by any given vulnerability depends on some other factors beyond these out-of-the-box risk ratings and scores.

 Once a vulnerability has been validated and deemed a risk, the next step is prioritizing how to treat that vulnerability with original stakeholders to the business or network.
 There are different ways to treat vulnerabilities, including:

 Vulnerability management solutions provide recommended remediation techniques for vulnerabilities.
 Occasionally a remediation recommendation isn’t the optimal way to remediate a vulnerability; in those cases, the right remediation approach needs to be determined by an organization’s security team, system owners, and system administrators.
 Remediation can be as simple as applying a readily-available software patch or as complex as replacing a fleet of physical servers across an organization’s network.